Comment on page

-IoTIFY is an intelligent IoT system simulation platform on the cloud, which makes it super easy to simulate a large scale Cloud-based IoT device deployment.
-Our Rapid IoT application development environment helps you prototype, scale and manage your IoT application with ultimate flexibility and ease.
-What are the salient features of IOTIFY?
+IoTIFY is an intelligent IoT system simulation platform on the cloud, which makes it perfect for simulating a large scale Cloud-based IoT device deployment.
+Our Rapid IoT application development environment helps you prototype, scale, and manage your IoT applications with ultimate flexibility and ease.

-One of the biggest challenge in IoT is to handle scalability.
+One of the biggest challenges in IoT is to handle scalability.
 Millions of sensors and hundreds of thousands of gateway could connect to any IoT platform at any given point of time.
-The dynamic nature of connectivity media (3G/4G/LoRaWAN/Satellite) also adds packet loss, latency, out of order delivery and replication to the networking.
-In order to ensure that IOTIFY could truly match and even outperform the capabilities of the IoT Platform under test, we have built it on the same principals which is used to build the scalable cloud platforms.
-E.g. every module of IoTIFY is fully dockerized, we use In memory and noSQL databases with sharding, replication and load balancing.
-We use a dynamic and easily scalable orchestration of containers to deliver best performance with minimal resource consumption.
+The dynamic nature of connectivity media (3G/4G/LoRaWAN/Satellite) adds packet loss, latency, and out-of-order delivery and replication to the networking.

-Jut like real-world, each simulated IoT device has its own temporary and persistent memory.
-The simulated devices could save any meta-information to these memory, which could also be retrieved and edited by external APIs/UI.
-E.g. a serial number of device is usually a static field which remains valid throughout the lifetime of the device.
-This information could be saved into persistent glob storage for each individual device and could be used as an identifier for every test case run.
+Just like the real-world; each simulated IoT device has its own temporary and persistent memory.
+The simulated devices could save any meta-information to these memories, which could also be retrieved and edited by external APIs/UI.
+For example, a serial number of the device is usually a static field that remains valid throughout the lifetime of the device.
+This information could be saved into persistent glob storage for each device and could be used as an identifier for every test case run.

 Configuring and administrating IoT devices in the cloud platform require some scripting to be setup beforehand.
 At IoTIFY we have listened to the feedback of testers and observed their day to day workflow.
 The result is Connectors - UI Wizards which make provisioning and enrollment of virtual IoT devices extremely easy.
 With the wizards, configuring hundreds of thousands of IoT devices becomes a matter of just few clicks.
 And not only provisioning - cleaning up resources after test execution is also super easy.